michalpokusa/django-extended-makemessages/README.md

 You can use the `--no-flags` option to remove all or the `--no-flag` option to remove specific flags from the output files.

-### Checking for outdated `.po` files
+### Checking for untranslated messages and outdated `.po` files

+It is not hard to forget about updating translations after changing the source code.
+To prevent this, you can add a step to your CI/CD pipeline or a helper script, that will do it for you.

+Option `--no-untranslated` checks for untranslated messages in the `.po` files.
+If any untranslated messages are found, the command will fail.

-Using `--check` allows you to verify that all translations are properly extracted and included in the .po files.
+Using `--check` allows you to verify that all translations are properly extracted and included in the `.po` files.
 It works similarly to the `makemigrations --check`, but for translations.
-You could add this as a step in your CI/CD pipeline to verify that all .po files are up to date.
+If any `.po` file would be added or changed, the command will fail.

+Combining these options can help you keep your translations up to date.

 ## 🧰 Usage